-I don’t know about you, but on various occasions I’ve tried to be selfless upon my own accord, I’ve tried to muster it up upon my own volition only to fail miserably in the end.
-I’m learning day by day that to be selfless, to be the person I want to be and who I feel God has called me to be, comes from consistent submission to God.
+I don’t know about you, but on various occasions I’ve tried to be selfless upon my own accord, only to fail miserably in the end.
+I’m learning, day by day, that to be selfless, to be the person I want to be and who I feel God has called me to be, comes from consistent submission to God.

 The only way to remove the sin of self from your heart is to invite true Selflessness into your life.

 When you make room for God in your life, heart, and mind, those other things have no choice but to move.
 In what areas of your heart are you being greedy?
 Are there parts of your life where self reigns supreme?
 Submit those areas to God and watch him begin to change you from the inside out.